-The letter said that The Business Roundtable estimates that “every $1 in new infrastructure investment will create $3.82 in economic growth over 20 years and add about a dollar and half to the average hourly U.S. wage.”
+The letter notes, the Business Roundtable estimates that “every $1 in new infrastructure investment will create $3.82 in economic growth over 20 years and add about a dollar and half to the average hourly U.S. wage.”

 The letter also called for the following legislative actions:

 · Prioritize Core Infrastructure.
 To invest in building physical infrastructure that American businesses and families use daily, such as bridges, airports, water, wastewater treatment facilities and a modern electricity grid.

 · Ensure We Can Build Now.
 A White House-led, interagency task force should recommend reforms that expedite approvals for this infrastructure.